Overview

 Have you tested the connections with multiple devices, or only one?

-Additional Steps for Ethernet and WiFi:
+Additional Steps for Ethernet and WiFi connections:

 Forgetting the WPA2 network (This will allow the RCS username and password login prompt to appear)